Intra ID service principals: Audit expiring secrets and certificates

 • Application.Read.All (Microsoft docs)

-• Used to get the required information about when a secret or certificate is expiring, and who the owner of the Service Principal are
+• This is used to get the required information about when a secret or certificate is expiring and who the owner of the service principal is

 • Organization.Read.All (Microsoft docs)